MZanggl/go-weather-service/README.md

 ## WebSocket Usage

-- Connect to:
+Connect to:
   ```
   ws://127.0.0.1:8090/ws/<some user id>
   ```
-- As records are added, you will be notified on this channel.
-- You can connect from multiple clients.
+As records are added, you will be notified on this channel (you can connect from multiple clients).

-The simplest websocket client is this CLI that you can run in your terminal:
+The simplest websocket client is [wscat](https://github.com/websockets/wscat) that you can run from your terminal:

 ```bash
 npx wscat -c  ws://127.0.0.1:8090/ws/<some user id>
 ```

-When using Postman, create a new WebSocket request (not Socket.IO).
+When using Postman, make sure to create a WebSocket request, not a Socket.IO request.

 ---